paramt/videocloud/README.md

 ## Usage

 ```
-videocloud <link to youtube video> [filepath]
+videocloud <link to YouTube video> [filepath] [language code] [font]
 ```

-If no filepath is given, the wordcloud will be generated in `./videocloud.png`
+If no filepath is given, the wordcloud will be generated as `videocloud.png` in the current directory.
+The lanuage code defaults to `en` and the fontpath defaults to [Noto Sans](assets/fonts/NotoSans).
+To use a custom font, provide the HTTP link for its TTF file